-The first month of Homestuck consisted of John hanging around in his room and house and getting nothing done, and that was followed by a few months of mucking around with Sburb's ability to let them them to build and manipulate objects in each other's houses.
+The first month consisted of John hanging around in his room and house and getting nothing done, and that was followed by a few months of mucking around with Sburb's ability to let them them to build and manipulate objects in each other's houses.
 Then things get more intense, to say the least.
 This can be chalked up to the fact that at that point, Homestuck was still driven by reader commands and they'd just come off the tail of the incredibly silly Problem Sleuth, so this is what people knew to do; the suggestion boxes were closed partway through and that's when the series is generally considered to have grown its very strange beard.
 A common symptom of this is people finding it difficult to get into Homestuck because of how long the first few months of hanging around is (though said first few months includes loads of Foreshadowing, Chekhovs Guns, and subtle set-ups if you know where to look).

 The beginning of the first Act has a moment where the player directly interacts with the game world and moves an object on John's behalf.
 This never happens again in the comic and for the most part if a character wants to do something they just do it themselves.

 When the trolls are first introduced, Karkat makes comments such as "quit playing a girl's game", or making fun of Sollux by implying he's never had any relationships with a girl.
-Lines like this were written before Andrew Hussie decided upon a lot of the World Building for the trolls (namely that gender is arbitrary to them).
+Lines like this were written before Andrew Hussie decided upon a lot of the World Building for the trolls (namely that gender is arbitrary to most of them).

 One of the first strips in Webcomic/Misfile has Emily flipping the bird.
 Later strips show that she is not the sort of person to do that.